janjiralakirankumar/DevOpsEssentials/README.md

 cd ~
 mkdir ansible && cd ansible
 ```
-### Download the playbook which will deploy packages into the servers.
+### Download the playbook, which will deploy packages into the servers.
 ```
 wget https://devops-e-e.s3.ap-south-1.amazonaws.com/DevOpsSetup.yml
 ```